 Debarkation When You Have COVID

-We gathered in a small room, waiting to leave, and it was an opportunity to talk to our COVID neighbors.
-One guy from California had tested positive the morning after embarkation.
-Unfortunately, he had missed the entire cruise.
+Three groups of COVID guests left the ship, and we estimated there were about 18 positive cases in all.
+We had an opportunity to talk to our COVID neighbors.
+One guy from California had tested positive the morning after embarkation, missing the entire cruise.

-Many guests had booked hotels near the Vancouver International Airport to complete their isolation.
 I was surprised that most passengers tested positive the night before debarkation.
 It made me wonder how many more walked off, not knowing they had COVID.

 Government Of Canada Rules Of Isolation